Novel scaling limits for critical inhomogeneous random graphs: Introduction

-We next study the \emph{joint} convergence of the clusters for different values of $\lambda\in \mathbb{R}$.
-By increasing $\lambda$, more and more edges are being formed.
-These extra edges potentially create connections between \emph{disjoint} clusters, thus merging them.
-As a result, we can interpret $\lambda$ as a \emph{time variable}, and as time increases, clusters are being merged.
-This resembles a \emph{coalescence process}, as studied in \cite{Bert06}.
+We next study the \textit{joint} convergence of the clusters for different values of \mbox{$\lambda\in\mathbb{R}$}.
+By increasing $\lambda$, more and more edges are added to the system.
+These extra edges potentially create connections between \textit{disjoint} clusters, thus merging them.
+As a result, we can interpret $\lambda$ as a \textit{time variable}, and as time increases, clusters are being merged.
+This resembles a \textit{coalescence process}, as studied in~\cite{Bert06}.
 We now make this connection precise.
 Before being able to do so, we introduce some necessary notation.

-We first give a quick overview of \ch{Aldous'} standard multiplicative coalescent and how it relates to the limiting random variables in Theorem \ref{thm-WC-(3,4)}, seen as functions of the parameter $\lambda$.
-It shall not be possible to give a full description of the process and its many fascinating properties here and we refer the interested reader to the paper \cite{AldLim98}, the survey paper \cite{Aldo99} and the book \cite{Bert06}.
+We first give a quick overview of Aldous's standard multiplicative coalescent and how it relates to the limiting random variables in Theorem~\ref{thm-WC-3,4}, seen as functions of the parameter $\lambda$.
+It will not be possible to give a full description of the process and its many fascinating properties here, and we refer the interested reader to the paper~\cite{AldLim98}, the survey paper~\cite{Aldo99} and the book~\cite{Bert06}.

-Write $\ell^2_{\searrow}$ \ch{for} the metric space of infinite real-valued sequences $\bfitx = (x_1,x_2,\ldots )$ with $x_1\geq x_2\geq \cdots \geq 0$ and $\sum_{i=1}^{\infty} x_i^2<\infty$, with the $\ell^2-$norm as the metric.
+Write $\ell^2_{\searrow}$ for the metric space of infinite real-valued sequences $\bfitx= (x_1, x_2,\ldots)$ with $x_1\geq x_2\geq\cdots \geq0$ and $\sum_{i=1}^{\infty} x_i^2<\infty$, with the $\ell^2$-norm as the metric.
 The standard multiplicative coalescent is described as the Markov process with states in $\ell_{\searrow}^2$ whose dynamics is as follows: for each pair of clusters $(x,y)$, the pair merges at rate $xy$.
-Thus, the multiplicative coalescent is a continuous-time Markov process of the masses of an infinite number of particles, where two particles merge at a rate equal to the \emph{product} of their mass.
+Thus, the multiplicative coalescent is a continuous-time Markov process of the masses of an infinite number of particles, where two particles merge at a rate equal to the \textit{product} of their masses.

-In \cite{Aldo97}, Aldous showed that there is a Feller process on the space $\ch{\ell^2_{\searrow}}$ defined for all times $-\infty < t < \infty$ starting from infinitesimally small masses at time $-\infty$, and following the above merging dynamics. \ch{The distribution} of the coalescent process at any time $t$ is the same as the limiting cluster sizes of an Erd\H{o}s-R\'enyi random graph with edge probabilities $p_n = (1 + tn^{-1/3})/n$.
+In~\cite{Aldo97}, Aldous showed that there is a Feller process on the space $\ell^2_{\searrow}$ defined for all times $-\infty< t < \infty$ starting from infinitesimally small masses at time $-\infty$, and following the above merging dynamics.
+The distribution of the coalescent process at any time $t$ is the same as the limiting ordered cluster sizes of an Erd\H{o}s--R\'enyi random graph with edge probabilities $p_n = (1 + tn^{-1/3})/n$.